Road transport

 The dominance of road transport fuels is anticipated to decline

-Road transport fuels drive much of today’s oil demand, accounting for 45% of the barrel.
+Road transport fuels drive much of today’s oil demand, accounting for just over 46% of the barrel.

-They will remain a large portion of consumption, but their share is anticipated to decline to just under 40% of the barrel by 2040.
+They will remain a large portion of consumption, but their share is anticipated to decline to around 40% of the barrel by 2040.

-Key to this shift is the increasing availability of EVs which, for the first time, may support the expansion of road transport mobility, without a corresponding rise in the demand for petroleum fuels.
+Key to this shift is the increasing availability of EVs which will support the expansion of road transport mobility, without a corresponding rise in the demand for petroleum fuels.

 Petrol station at dusk